Track Days / Club Racing · Workflow guide

 Review Flagged Photos & Handle No-Number Cars

-RaceTagger flags low-confidence detections and 'no-number' cases.
-For road cars with no number, use the participant list to identify the driver by vehicle color, type, or pit lane position.
-For unclear numbers, cross-reference with your pit board photo.
+Instead of guessing on a read it isn't sure about, RaceTagger flags low-confidence detections for your review — so the queue you check is the handful of genuinely ambiguous frames, plus the road cars with no number.
+For those road cars, use the participant list to identify the driver by vehicle color, type, or pit lane position.
+For unclear numbers, cross-reference your pit board photo.

 Pro tip